 In response, the Ley Mordaza: a remarkable and clever piece of legislation which prevents protest indirectly, not by bludgeoning protestors off the streets, though the bludgeons are there all right and more than occasionally used, but by emptying their pockets.
 Some of the fines involved are eyewatering: as listed by The Local, they include, for instance

-In The Glass Teat, Harlan Ellison, then part of another, older protest movement, writes of his frustration at the surtax charged to Americans in order to pay for the war in Vietnam:
+people trying to stop an eviction from taking place could be fined between €600 and €300,000.In The Glass Teat, Harlan Ellison, then part of another, older protest movement, writes of his frustration at the surtax charged to Americans in order to pay for the war in Vietnam:

 I draw the line.
 I make my stand here.
 I deny them the funds to kill.
 And my CPA shook his head sadly at my naïveté.
 Boob, he said politely, you won't go to jail: they will empty your bank account.
 I will empty the bank account, I said, knowing what hassles that would make for myself.
 Then they'll attach your wages, he responded.
 Then I'll - I stopped.
 It was hopeless.